Dr. Elizabeth K. Brown

 Focus of Teaching

-Dr. Brown’s research focuses on the contexts and dynamics of punishment policy and policymaking, social and political constructions of crime, the legitimacy of penal policy, state-level punishment practices, public defense systems, the politicization of crime control, and the roles of public opinion in penal policymaking:
+Dr. Brown will be a Visiting Scholar at the Robina Institute of Criminal Law and Criminal Justice at the University of Minnesota Law School in 2013-2014.
+Her research focuses on the contexts and dynamics of punishment policy and policymaking, social and political constructions of crime, the legitimacy of penal policy, state-level punishment practices, public defense systems, the politicization of crime control, and the roles of public opinion in penal policymaking:

 Brown, Elizabeth K. (2011).
 “Constructing the public will: How political actors in New York State construct, assess, and use public opinion in penal policy making.”
 Punishment & Society, 13(4): 424-450.